Eigenlogic in the spirit of George Boole: Elective projector logic

 $\boldsymbol{A}$ is the \textit{logical projector} and $\boldsymbol{\bar{A}}$ its complement.
 The $\boldsymbol{True}$ (tautology) operator corresponds here to the identity operator in $2$ dimensions $\boldsymbol{I}_{2}$ . $\boldsymbol{False}$ (contradiction) corresponds here to the nil operator $\boldsymbol{0}_{2}$.

 Remark that $\boldsymbol{I}_{2}$ and $\boldsymbol{0}_{2}$ are also projection operators (idempotent).
-So in general for one argument the matrix form of the projection operator corresponding to the logical function $f_{i}^{[1]}(x)$ given on Table \ref{Table 1} is:
+So in general for one argument the matrix form of the projection operator corresponding to the logical function $f_{i}^{[1]}(x)$ gi$R$ ven on Table \ref{Table 1} is:

 This equation represents the \textit{spectral decomposition} of the operator and because the eigenvalues are real the logical operator is Hermitian and can thus be considered as an observable.
 In this way, in Eigenlogic, the truth values of the logical proposition are the eigenvalues of the logical observable.
 In the very simple case where 0 and 1 are both not degenerate eigenvalues, the projection operators relative to the eigenvector basis take the form of the logical projector $\boldsymbol{A}$ and its complement $\boldsymbol{\bar{A}}$.
 As is done in quantum mechanics one can find the set of projection operators that completely represent the system, in particular by lifting the eventual degeneracy of the eigenvalues.
 Here eigenvalues are always equal to 0 or 1 and the question about the multiplicity of eigenvalues is natural.
 This last point is important in the model, because not only mutually exclusive projection operators are representative of a logical system, the complete family of commuting projection operators (the \textit{logical family}) must be used in order to completely define the logical system.
-When these properties are expressed in matrix terms this means that the matrix product of the logical abservables are not necessarily $0$.
+When these properties are expressed in matrix terms this means that the matrix product of the logical observables are not necessarily $0$.